oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/6-deploy-the-demo-code-to-the-ci/deploy-the-demo-code-to-the-ci.md

     |`CERT_FILE`|Naming the TLS certificate file used to secure the connection to the server|
     |`KEY_FILE`|Naming the TLS key file used to secure the connection to the server|

-    On the first line of the file, replace `[BEARER TOKEN VALUE]` (keeping the double quotes) with the `Bearer Token` value  we've saved when we created the Twitter App [here](?lab=create-a-twitter-developer-account#Task3:CreatingaTwitterapp).
+    On the first line of the file, replace `[BEARER TOKEN VALUE]` (keeping the double quotes) with the `Bearer Token` value  we saved when we created the Twitter App [here](?lab=create-a-twitter-developer-account#Task3:CreatingaTwitterapp).

     The end result should look similar to this: